-Not only would be the Ultima be capable of being faster than any other road car available but the design was to allow a relatively easy form of construction that would enable customers with no previous experience to build their own supercar at a fraction of the cost of any others.
+Not only would the Ultima be capable of being faster than any other road car available, but the design would now allow a relatively straightforward form of construction that would enable customers with no previous experience to build their own supercar at a fraction of the cost of any others.

 A major feature was to emulate the format and hence ease of build adopted by radio control model car manufacturers.

-Ted Marlow's Ultima Mk3 was used as a demonstrator in the meantime and as a development car.
+Ted Marlow's Ultima Mk3 was initially used as a demonstrator and as a development car.

 Picture of the base of jig.